 The true mark of a skater's success is when their name can transcend fame within the figure skating community and become a household name.
-Whether you're a figure skating fan or not, chances are you've not only seen Kristi Yamaguchi skate but seen her skate many times and loved EVERY MINUTE OF IT.
-Her career is one for the record books: 3 U.S. titles (both in singles and pairs), 2 World Junior titles (both in singles and pairs), 2 consecutive World titles in 1991 and 1992, the gold medal at the 1992 Winter Olympic Games, every professional title known to mankind basically, the mirror ball trophy as the winner of Dancing With The Stars, year upon year upon year starring in Stars On Ice...
+Whether you're a figure skating fan or not, chances are you've not only seen Kristi Yamaguchi skate but seen her skate many times and loved every minute of it.
+Her career is one for the record books: three U.S. titles (both in singles and pairs), two World Junior titles (both in singles and pairs), two consecutive World titles in 1991 and 1992, the gold medal at the 1992 Winter Olympic Games, every professional title known to mankind basically, the mirror ball trophy as the winner of Dancing With The Stars, year upon year upon year starring in Stars On Ice...
 The fact of the matter is that rhyming off Kristi Yamaguchi's titles and accomplishments really doesn't do her justice.
-The reason that Kristi won those World titles, the Olympic gold medal and became known as one of the greatest ladies skaters of all time is because she is an AMAZING skater.
+The reason that Kristi won those World titles, the Olympic gold medal and became known as one of the greatest ladies skaters of all time is because she is an amazing skater.
 Consistent, persistent, able to interpret any kind of music and entertain an audience and sell just about any kind of program and keep audiences in the palm of her hand, Kristi proved over the years not only her amazing talent as a technical skater but her gift as a performer and entertainer.
 I spoke with her just as she was about to leave for Sochi.
-Kristi took the time to speak to me about her competitive career, family, Dancing With The Stars, Midori Ito, if she'd ever skate again and much, more more in this interview I hope you'll love as much as I did:
+Kristi took the time to speak to me about her competitive career, family, Dancing With The Stars, Midori Ito, if she'd ever skate again and much, more more in this interview I hope you'll love as much as I did!

 Q: To say that your competitive career as as a skater was just amazing is really the understatement of the century.
-Three U.S. titles (2 in pairs with Rudy Galindo and 1 in singles), the Goodwill Games, Skate America, the World Junior title in both pairs and singles, 2 World titles, the gold medal at the 1992 Winter Olympic Games in Albertville, and then your professional career with win after win at events like the World Professional Championships, Challenge Of Champions, Ice Wars, the U.S. Professional Championships and so many other events.
+Three U.S. titles, the Goodwill Games, Skate America, the World Junior title in both pairs and singles, 2 World titles, the gold medal at the 1992 Winter Olympic Games in Albertville, and then your professional career with win after win at events like the World Professional Championships, Challenge Of Champions, Ice Wars, the U.S. Professional Championships and so many other events.
 If you had to pick just one, what was the most special moment of them all?

 A: Each one has a special meaning to me for one reason or another.
 Honestly, the Olympic title was the the experience and pinnacle of my life though.